tylertitsworth/5th-age-srd/Magic-Items/README.md

 Only one artifact may be carried at a time.
 In addition, each power you choose from an artifact counts as an additional magic item for the number of true magic items you are allowed to use before your item's quirks overpower you.

-Since acquiring an artifact is a major campaign event and such a big deal, even the icons will take notice.
-Each artifact should have a section on icon relationships that the artifact more or less requires.
+Since acquiring an artifact is a major campaign event and such a big deal, even deific relationships will take notice.
+Each artifact should have a section on relationships that the artifact more or less requires.
 If you attune an artifact and don't have the required relationships, you will soon, as fate and destiny reshape around you!
 Otherwise the artifact will eventually disappear on you, finding a bearer more to its taste.